yqx674834119/supersplat-viewer/README.md

    npm run develop
    ```

 4. Open the browser at http://localhost:3000.
-By default the viewer loads ./settings.json and ./scene.compressed.ply, but these can be overridden with `?settings=url&content=url`.

 ## Notes
 - We plan to convert the source to typescript